• Skip to content

 Given these expectations, the observed effect has seemed punctual and not too intense, limited to specific types of sites, in contrast to the more generalised and powerful impact of core updates such as the August 2018 Medic Update.

-However, according to Danny Sullivan, representative of Google, the effect has been exactly what was intended and announced.
-It should not surprise us that it has affected only a tiny percentage of sites since most sites have helpful content according to the criteria.
+However, according to Danny Sullivan, a representative of Google, the effect has been exactly what was intended and announced.
+It should not surprise us that it has affected only a tiny percentage of sites, since most sites have helpful content according to the criteria.

 As Danny Sullivan states, this does not mean that more effects will not be expected in the future.
 First, the HCU algorithm will still be active, which could affect sites that launch later or add a significant amount of non-useful content down the line.